N2YW/pota-calls/readme.md

 # Quoted Text Extractor

-This is a simple PHP web application that extracts text enclosed in single or double quotes from user input.
+This is a simple PHP web application that extracts callsigns from a pota.app .json array.

 ## Features
 - Accepts user input through a textarea form